 Gather Darkness (1999)

 Tomorrow's Wasteland (2009)

 Classic analog Berlin School EM by Paul Lawler (aka Max van Richter).
 Tangerine Dream from early eighties comes to mind immediately.
-It is said to be quite good, but to my mind it lacks originality.
+Early works are ok, but somewhat lacking in originality, later he developed a more individual style.